Wifi-cable/Universal_Robots_ROS_Driver/README.md

 For more information on the launch file's parameters see its own documentation.

+Once the robot driver is started on the PC, turn your robot "on". the "on" state is indicated by a little green dot, at the left side of bottom of the touchscreen.
+Touching the red or yellow dot will bring you to the screen you need.
+You will hear the breaks clicking when releasing the robot, and the indicator  will turn green.

-Once the robot driver is started, load the previously generated program on the robot panel and execute it.
+Select the "external controll" program on the robot's panel and press the *play* button.

 From that moment on the robot is fully functional.
 You can make use of the pause function or even stop the program.
 Simply press the play button again and the ROS driver will reconnect.